 What Is Exothermic Welding?

-Exothermic welding, also known as exothermic bonding, thermite welding (TW), and thermit welding, is a welding process that employs molten metal to permanently join the conductors.
+Exothermic welding, which may also be known as exothermic bonding, thermite welding (TW), or thermit welding, is a welding process that uses molten metal to forever join the conductors.

-Exothermic welding is a process used for joining similar metals, such as copper to steel or copper to copper.
-It employs an exothermic reaction to form a molecular bond between the two pieces.
+Exothermic welding one of the few processes used for bonding similar metals, such as copper to steel, or copper to copper.
+It uses an exothermic reaction to create a molecular bond between two pieces.

 Exothermic Welding Process

-The process of Exothermic Welding is a method of making electrical connections of copper to copper or copper to steel in which no outside source of heat or power is required.
-In this process, a special weld material is placed into a high-temperature resistant mold and ignited.
+Exothermic Welding is a way to make connections of copper to copper or copper to steel that requires no outside heat or power source.
+In Exothermic welding, a specific weld material is put into a special mold that can withstand high-temperature and is ignited.

-The process of igniting the particles creates extremely high heat and molten metal (exothermic reaction) up to 1400 degrees Celsius and produces a molten metal slag.
-This liquid copper metal flows into the weld cavity, filling any available space and completing the weld.
+Igniting the particles creates super high heat and molten metal (exothermic reaction) up to 1400 celsius and makes a molten metal slag.
+This liquid copper metal pours into the weld cavity filling all free space, completing the weld.

-The weld is then allowed to cool and solidify before it is removed from the mold.
-The mold is ready for the next weld after a brief cleaning with a brush.
-This entire process takes only seconds to complete.
+The weld is allowed to cool to solidify then removed from the mold.
+The mold is ready for the next weld after a quick cleaning with a brush.
+The process takes only seconds to complete.

 FEATURES

-• It has a superior electrical conductivity than the conductors themselves.
+- It has a higher electrical conductivity than the conductors.

-• It does not corrode oxide or degrade with time and is resistant to galvanic coupling.
+- It does not corrode oxide or deteriorate over time and is resistant to galvanic coupling.

-• It is able to withstand repeated electrical discharges.
+- It is able to stand repeated electrical discharges.

-• It has higher mechanical and squeezing resistance than the conductors themselves.
+- It has greater mechanical and squeezing resistance than the conductors.

-• It offers a permanent welding and a low resistance connection, essential for achieving long-wearing and trustworthy results in earthing
+- It provide permanent melting and a low resistance connection; necessary for achieving long-wearing and reliable earthing results.

-It guarantees the most common connections not only between copper cables but also for welding tapes and metallic pieces made of brass, stainless steel, and copper-coated steel earth rods.
+It specifically guarantees the most common connections not only between copper cables, but also for welding tapes and metallic pieces made of brass, stainless steel and copper coated steel earth rods.

 When Exothermic Welding is used?